History of Barrhead

 In no time at all, businesses were in operation; from grocery and hardware stores, a drug store, restaurant, hotel, real estate office, butcher shop, livery barn, etc. to the first church, which was the United Church.

 Ted Hooper supplied electric lights.
-The incorporation of the village took place in November 1927.
+The incorporation of the village took place on November 14, 1927 and the First Election in Barrhead was December 12, 1927.
 A seven or eight bed hospital opened that fall on the corner of 49A Street and Railroad Avenue.
 A new hospital was built across the main road (Highway 33) in 1934.

 The school was built and opened in 1928; a two-room building that needed another building for the High School by 1929.
 Our town newspaper, the Barrhead News was printing in 1927 and soon was called the Barrhead Leader - our present day newspaper.